simonmicro/Dear-Templates/Libvirtd - Linux virtualisation.md

             echo "Start of $GUEST failed.
 The state will be moved to /tmp/ - so it can manually restored...
 Eventually..." mv $GUEST /tmp/
         fi
-        # Now sleep a shot period of time to make sure, that e.g. dynamic memory has been populated properly...
+        # Now sleep a short period of time to make sure, that e.g. dynamic memory has been populated properly...
         sleep 5
     done
     ```
-3. Add the required save script to `/root/save.sh` (**make sure to change the target path!**)
+* Restore script to `save.sh`
     ```bash
     #!/bin/bash
     # Save (store ram and shutdown) all guests